Rokuto/anime-sort-linux-bash/README.md

 + | (vertical bar or pipe)
 + ? (question mark)
 + \* (asterisk)
 are reserved.
-To avoid losing data when the files and folders are scanned in window these characters will be replaced by `_-`.
+To avoid losing data when files and folders are scanned in window these characters and the space next to it will be replaced by `_-`.